chess-octane/hexagonal-python/README.md

 # Hexagonal Architecture Example in Python

 Welcome!
-Inside this repository you can find a project using 2 different frameworks and a single business logic module.
+Inside this repository you can find a project using 3 different HTTP frameworks and a single business logic module.
 The folder structure is:

-- `corebusiness`: contains the business logic layer
+- `corebusiness`: contains the business logic layer and the definition of the ports
+- `adapters/`: contains the implementation of the ports
+    - `primary/`: contains the implementation of the primary adapters (HTTP controllers, CLI, etc)
+        - `django`: contains an implementation of the HTTP controller using Django.
+        - `flask`: contains an implementation of the HTTP controller using Flask.
+        - `fastapi`: contains an implementation of the HTTP controller using FastAPI.
+    - `secondary/`: contains the implementation of the secondary adapters (data providers, services, etc)
-- `djangohex`: contains one implementation of the ports.
-Django handles HTTPs requests and also its ORM is used to access the database.
+        - `django_orm`: contains the implementation of the repositories using Django ORM
-- `flaskhex`: contains another implementation of the ports.
-Flask handles HTTPs requests and Psycopg2 is used to access the database.
+        - `psycopy`: contains the implementation of the repositories using Psycopg

 ![](docs/python-hex.png)

-In this example, we have 2 different adapters to handle HTTP requests that use the same use case `SubmitApplicationUseCase`.
+In this example, we have 3 different adapters to handle HTTP requests that use the same use case `SubmitApplicationUseCase`.
 The business logic is the same for both, but the way the HTTP requests are handled and the database access is implemented differs.

 One can add more ways to access the business logic, it could be a Command Line Interface (CLI) for example.
 It is also possible to add other implementation of the repositories using different libraries.